istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## The solution: egress traffic control

 To prevent the attacks described above, the egress traffic control must be applied.
 This means that all the egress traffic must be monitored and security policies must be enforced.
-Let me present the requirements for egress traffic control in the following section.
+Let me present requirements for egress traffic control in the following section.

 ## Requirements for egress traffic control